SFH-Foundation/sfhfoundation/docs/videos/purifying.md

 Many search for a path to the Divine, though few seem to find one which is durable, sustainable and can serve as a container capable of bearing them along the entire distance they must travel (while revealing that distance to be just another illusion!).

-A tried and tested truth, though, is that more the _[nafs](../../glossary/key-words)_ is restricted, the narrower the path becomes and the  brighter the light of the soul.
+A tried and tested truth, though, is that the more the self is restricted, the narrower the path becomes and the  brighter the light of the soul.
 Everyone is on a path, whether consciously or unconsciously.
 The important thing is to have a trustworthy reference.
 On a jagged path, that reference will bring you back to easy passage.
 Then you are more efficient in realizing presence, uniting the visible and invisible, and returning to One.

 <div markdown="1" class="card video sidebar center gemoji center-content">